Developerkrushna/Agrokart/MOBILE_CONVERSION_SUMMARY.md

-# AgriNet Mobile App Conversion - Complete Summary
+# Agrokart Mobile App Conversion - Complete Summary

 ## ✅ Conversion Status: COMPLETE

-Your AgriNet web application has been successfully converted into a fully functional mobile app with all web features preserved and enhanced with native mobile capabilities.
+Your Agrokart web application has been successfully converted into a fully functional mobile app with all web features preserved and enhanced with native mobile capabilities.

 ## 🎯 What Was Accomplished